PSA Density Calculator

 What is PSA?

 PSA or Prostate-Specific-Antigen is an enzyme present in small quantities in the serum of men with healthy prostates.
-Its concentration is usually elevated in the cases of prostate cancer, but it may also mean prostatitis or Benign Prostatic Hyperplasia.
+Its concentration is usually elevated in the cases of prostate cancer, but it may also mean prostatitis or benign prostatic hyperplasia (BPH for short).

 The discovery of PSA and its introduction into clinical practices revolutionized the detection and monitoring of patients with prostate cancer.
 Elevated PSA is an indicator that doctor should perform a prostate biopsy, however, among patients with a so-called "mildly elevated PSA", it is very probable that the elevation is caused by BPH, not prostate cancer.